MattGaarder/moovie-project/matt-notes/notes.md

 13. Create a clear list function so that when movies are added to either list there are no repeat values.
 DONE

 14. CSS styles on watch and seen list

+15. Create a seen button on watch list elements so that they get moved to the seen list

+16. Create a delete button on list elements to remove them from their respective lists

+17. Make list elements draggable so that they can be re-ordered

+18. Get newly added divs so that they appear inside the discover div and they can be scrolled through